Plain Talk Pt. 2: Building the Missing Middle & Navigating Washington's New Permitting Rules

 Process reform may sound technical, but it is one of the most powerful affordability tools we have.
 It is where policy meets practicality — where timelines and teamwork turn into homes people can actually afford.

-Where 1DROP fits in
+Where 1DROP Fits In

 Predictability builds trust.
 Trust builds housing.
 Washington’s new permitting law gives us a shared framework, the same timelines, the same data, and the same urgency.
 If builders, planners, and policymakers use it as common ground instead of another battleground, we might finally see the kind of homes we have been missing.